 Faculty, students and staff in the Environmental Studies Department are engaged in many activities outside the classroom that broaden and enrich the AUNE experience.

-The Internship Experience.
-Six Internship credits are required for all master’s students.
+Internships.
+All master’s students in the Department of Environmental Studies must complete six internship credits.
 You imagine the possibilities and we’ll do everything we can to support your career goals.
 We have been developing internship partnerships for over 35 years and our connections reach around the globe.

 The Center for Tropical Ecology and Conservation (CTEC) promotes the sustainable and just use of tropical ecosystems through research, education and student support.
 It trains conservation leaders and conducts research with partner organizations such as the Monte Verde Institute in Costa Rica.